openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

    python -c "from openvino.runtime import Core"

 If installation was successful, you will not see any error messages (no console output).
 Congratulations!
-You finished installing OpenVINO Runtime.
-Now you can start exploring OpenVINO's functionality through Jupyter Notebooks and sample applications.
-See the :ref:`What's Next <whats-next>` section to learn more!
+You have finished installing OpenVINO Runtime.

-Installing OpenVINO Development Tools
-#####################################

-OpenVINO Development Tools adds even more functionality to OpenVINO.
-It provides tools like Model Optimizer, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
-If you install OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.

-See the :doc:`Install OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>` page for step-by-step installation instructions.

-.. _whats-next:

 What's Next?
 ####################